crystallabs/crysterm/README.md

 ### Text Attributes and Colors

-Crysterm implements its own concept of "tags" in strings, such as `{light-blue-fg}Text in Light Blue{/light-blue-fg}`.
+Crysterm inherits from Blessed a custom implementation/concept of "tags" in strings, such as `{light-blue-fg}Text in Light Blue{/light-blue-fg}`.
 Tags can be embedded in strings directly, applied from a Hash with `generate_tags`, or removed from a string with `strip_tags` or `clean_tags`.
 Any existing strings where "{}" should not be interpreted can be protected with `escape_tags`.